wilsonm0135/WHSTechNotes/journal.md

 | Sally       | Chocolate   | $35.00      |
 | micheal     |  Vanilla    | $37.00      |
 | Emma        | Carrot      | $39.00      |
+# May 6, 2025

+In considering whether 100 unarmed individuals could defeat a silverback gorilla, I believe they would likely fail.
+A silverback gorilla possesses immense strength, agility, and natural instincts that far exceed those of an average human.
+For instance, adult male gorillas can weigh between 300 to 485 pounds and possess a bite force over 1,000 psi, which is significantly stronger than that of humans.
+Even with strategic coordination, the sheer physical power and combat skills of a gorilla make it improbable for 100 people to successfully overpower it.
+This matters because it highlights the importance of understanding animal behavior and physiology before engaging in hypothetical scenarios.

+Regarding the responsibility of making such challenges go viral, I argue that it can lead to misunderstandings about wildlife and promote harmful behaviors.
+While some may view this as entertainment, it trivializes the serious nature of animal welfare and conservation.
+People might learn about teamwork or strategy from the challenge; however, they may also develop misconceptions about the capabilities of both humans and animals.
+This phenomenon illustrates how trends spread online often prioritize sensationalism over education, blurring the lines between entertainment and informative content.
+It raises questions about our societal values and the need for responsible media consumption.